jurode/coding-exercise-vanilla-js/README.md

 ## Tasks to be done

 1. The home page should initially show a list of all recent jobs (the ones which were published within last week).
-   The `index.blade.php` is the home page which contains a dummy `Home.vue` component as starting point for you.
+   The `index.blade.php` is the home page which contains a bare list of existing jobs.

-   Following information should be displayed:
+   Your task is to show following information in a structured and user-friendly way
     * Title of the job.
     * Name of the company the job belongs to.
     * Description of the job.